-Packet Sensor saves packet dumps on the local disk in the path configured for Packet Traces.
-Flow Sensor saves flow data on the local disk in the path configured for Flow Collectors.
+Packet Sensor saves packet dumps on the local disk in the path defined in the Packet Trace Path field.
+Flow Sensor saves flow data on the local disk in the path defined in the Flow Collector Path field.
 When the Console is not installed on the same server that runs the Sensor, export these paths towards the Console's file system using an NFS share (KB article link).
 If you do not, the Console is not able to display data saved on remote servers.

-All graph files are stored by the Console server, in the Graphs Disk Path.
+RRDTool stores all graph files on the Console server, in the Graphs Disk Path.
 Graph files are optimized for storing time series data and do not grow over time.
-All IP graph options described below have a direct impact on the storage space required on the Console server.
+All IP graph options have a direct impact on the storage space required on the Console server.
 The size of each IP graph file is listed on the bottom of the window in the Disk space required for each IP graph file field.
 When Sensor Clusters are not used, the maximum number of IP graph files that could be generated can be calculated with the formula: ((number of Packet Sensors) + (number of Flow Sensor interfaces)) x (number of IPs contained in subnets with IP Graphing set to "Yes" in the IP Zone).